nikhilnezodi/ARM-CortexM/README.md

 As an Embedded Software Engineer what all do you need to know about a CPU to Master it?

-1. Programmers Model
+1. Programmers Model - Details Mode of operation of CPU and the registers that CPU have (GPRs and SFRs).
+How can a programmer imagine the computation being done by the CPU
-2. Exception Model
+2. Exception Model - Talks about how cpu can handle Exception/Interrupt* handling (Interrupt is external to CPU, Exception is internal)
-3. Memory Model
+3. Memory Model - Specifices how CPU Interacts with Memory.
-4. Debug Model
+4. Debug Model - External Debug hardware [Hardware Debugger] that can be connected to CPU that can let you read the CPU registers and control CPU